Merab Turava

-Merab Turava (born 23 September 1964) is a Georgian jurist and professor serving as the President of the Constitutional Court of Georgia since June 25, 2020.
-Previously, he had held the office of a Justice and the Vice President of the Constitutional Court of Georgia.
+Merab Turava (born 23 September 1964) is a Georgian jurist and professor serving as the Deputy Minister of Justice since April 29, 2025.
+He previously held the position of the President of the Constitutional Court of Georgia from June 25, 2020 to March 25 2025.
+He has also held the office of a Justice and the Vice President of the Constitutional Court of Georgia.

 Biography

-Merab Turava graduated from the Faculty of Law of the Ivane Javakhishvili Tbilisi State University in 1990.
-From 1989 to 1990, he studied law at the Friedrich Schiller University Jena.
-From 1990 to 1991, he was a post-graduate student (Aspirant) at the Faculty of Law of the Ivane Javakhishvili Tbilisi State University.
-From 1992 to 1997, he was a doctoral candidate at the Faculty of Law of the Humboldt University of Berlin and a research fellow at the Institute of Criminal Law Sciences.